-- 1. Remove all racks and oven accessories. - 2.
-Scrape or wipe loose debris and grease from the oven bottom. - 3.
-Pour 1 cup of tap water onto the oven bottom.(Figure 20) Close oven door.
+- 1. Remove all racks and oven accessories. - Scrape or wipe loose debris and grease from the oven bottom. - 3.
+Pour 1 cup of tap water onto the oven bottom.
+(Figure 11) Close oven door.

-Figure 20: Add 1 cup of tap water
+Figure 11: Add 1 cup of tap water

-- 4. Press steam clean. - 5.
-Press either the up arrow or down arrow to activate.
-St Cn will appear in the display. - 6.
-The oven will start automatically and the display will show the time remaining in the Steam Clean cycle.
+- 4. Press Steam Clean. - 5.
+Press or St Cn will appear in the display and will start automatically in a few seconds and count down from 30 minutes. - 6.
 Do not open the door during this time.
-If door is open while in steam clean (d-O) will appear in the display. - 7.
+If door is open while in Steam Clean (d-O) will appear in the display. - 7.
 When the steam clean cycle is complete an alert will sound and the END message will show in the display.
-Press OFF to return to the clock.
-Press OFF at any time to cancel the Steam Clean.
+Press OFF to return to the clock. - 8.
+Take care opening the door when the steam clean is finished.
+Stand to the side of the oven out of the way of escaping vapor.

-- 8. Take care opening the door when the steam clean is finished.
-Stand to the side of the oven out of the way of escaping vapor. - 9.
-Wipe oven cavity and bottom.
-Do not clean oven door gasket (Figure 21).
-Avoid leaning or resting on the oven door glass while cleaning cavity.
+- 9. Wipe oven cavity and bottom.
+Do not clean oven door gasket (Figure 12).
+Avoid leaning or resting on the oven door glass while cleaning cavity. - 10.
+To cancel Steam Clean at any time press OFF.

-Figure 21: Clean around the oven door gasket Notes:
+Figure 12: Clean around the oven door gasket